-Teleworking or working remotely is a way for CVCOG to provide an additional work option in the event of an emergency or crisis.
+Teleworking or working remotely is a way for CVCOG to provide an additional flexible work option, when appropriate.
+This option can be beneficial as a regular arrangement, or in the event of an emergency or crisis.
 Teleworking or remote working may be suitable for some employees and roles, but not for others.
 Teleworking or remote work is designated at the discretion of the Department Director based on the operational needs and requirements of their specific department.